bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

 .. note::

-    This example Service uses the model ``meta-llama/Llama-2-7b-chat-hf``.
+    This example Service uses the model ``mistralai/Mistral-7B-Instruct-v0.2``.
 You can choose any other model supported by vLLM based on your needs.
-If you are using the same model in the project, you need to obtain access to it on the `Meta website <https://ai.meta.com/resources/models-and-libraries/llama-downloads/>`_ and `Hugging Face <https://huggingface.co/meta-llama/Llama-2-7b-chat-hf>`_.

 .. code-block:: python
     :caption: `service.py`